AlexKuhnle/ShapeWorld/README.md

 * `-Y`, `--yes`:  Confirm all questions with yes
 * `--config-values`:  Additional dataset configuration values passed as command line arguments

-When creating larger amounts of ShapeWorld data, it is advisable to store the data in a compressed archive (for example `-a tar:bz2`) and turn off the pixel noise (`-p`) for best compression results.
+When creating larger amounts of ShapeWorld data, it is advisable to store the data in a compressed archive (for example `-a tar:bz2`).
 For instance, the following command line generates one million *training* instances of the `multishape` configuration file included in this repository:

 ```bash
 python generate.py -d [DIRECTORY] -a tar:bzip2 -t agreement -n multishape -m train -f 100 -i 10k -M